enso-managers/home/README.md

 Build products that perform their tasks effectively.
 That stand out through attractive and well thought-out operation.
 That prove themselves through a clear internal structure.
 That have fewer rather than more functions.
 That give pleasure!﻿

+## Services

+We specify systems with a view to their use and their technical environment.
+We advise on development processes and infrastructure.
+We know methods, have practical experience and assume responsibility, also as interim managers.

+## Methods

+We focus on use cases, system architecture, benefits and costs.
+Comprehensible interim results create the conditions for continuous and targeted improvement.
+We value partnership, cooperation, reliability and quality.

 *Translated with DeepL.com*